patrickmmartin/pith-writings/et_tu_delphi/article.md

 - a really good string type right out of the box: "c and c++ - don't think I can't see you in the corner - don't even start, ok?" language supports concatentation, reference counted, string length stored as part of the string, fully compatible with C char arrays
+  - note the modernised version of Delphi cunningly stores the encoding

 - pointer to class method types
   - pain-free syntax for class callbacks
   - also, entirely trivial to stitch together methods to attach behaviour to compose classes
   - this was used (and sometimes abused) for UI development

 ```pascal
   type TCallBack = procedure (i : Integer) of object;